"You're kidding!", gasped Carol folding her arms in front of her chest as a horrified look passed through her eyes.

-"No, I´m not.
-You know that."
-Retorted her good friend and co-worker.
+"No, I'm not.
+You know that", retorted her good friend and co-worker.

-"No. Dad´s in England - searching for relatives.
+Mary shook her head and explained: "No. Dad's in England - searching for relatives.
 And you need holiday.
 Your thoughts need to be free.
 Think outside the box.
 Here you are always focused on cases."

 "It was one of these guess-who-is-the-bad-boy-stories on the radio.
 Where a story is read and the dear listeners are able to guess who the murderer is.
 Hundred times easier than reality, if you ask me.
 The prize was a ´Wellness-Week´ in a hotel somewhere in Moscow - for two.
 And I won it!
-You should be happy for me!" in one moment her expression was overly excited and in the next she made a sad face.
+You should be happy for me!"
+In one moment her expression was overly excited and in the next she made a sad face.
 "But please, please, please, please, please.
-It´s just a week."
-Mary pleaded.
+It's just a week", Mary pleaded.

+Carol hated herself for agreeing to that plan.
 "Oh my, okay.
 Someone is going to replace me.
 But if there is just the slightest trace of danger down here - I´m gone," she warned.

-"When are we leaving?" asked Carol, not really wanting to know the answer.
+"When are we leaving?", asked Carol, not really wanting to know the answer.

-"You´re supposed to be the shrink, not me."
-Replied Alex, hoping not to have to explain something more.
+"You're supposed to be the shrink, not me", replied Alex, hoping not to have to explain something more.